zabokaa/FeminismQuiz/README.md

 - To offer a stimulating quiz experience that entertains online users
 - Users visiting the site aim to engage in an online quiz to evaluate their general or specific knowledge about women's history in Germany

+## User Stories

+- As a user, I want interactive learning.
+- As a user, I want to see the correct and incorrect answers for each question.
+- As a user, I like to have theh possibility to get more background information about the correct answer.
+- As a user, I expect a consistent and responsive design for easy use on various devices, prioritizing mobile devices first.
+- As a user, I want new questions randomly picked for a new quiz round.
+- As a user, I want to see my score at the end of a round.
+- As a user, I want to easily navigate the site.
+- As a user, I want to decide for myself if I want to enter a username or not.

 ## Key Features

 ### Start Page